UniOfGreenwich/ELEE1146_Exercises/content/Kotlin/Lab_3/Lab_3.md

 ## Coding a Button Event Handler

-The `MainActivity.java` class was created automatically by Android Studio.
+The `MainActivity.kt` class was created automatically by Android Studio.

 **Step 1:**

-• Click the `MainActivity.java` tab to open its code window.
+• Click the `MainActivity.kt` tab to open its code window.

 • To initialize and reference the Button control, type: ` val button Button = findViewbyId(R.id.button)` as seen under the `setContentView(R.layout.activity_main)` in the code block below.